How to Write Spatial Data into Tableau with FME

 CSVReaderParams.png

-2. Inspect the two datasets
+2. Inspect the Two Datasets

 ex1-p2-s2.png

-3. Use FME to spatially relate the two datasets
+3. Use FME to Spatially Relate the Two Datasets

 Let's use a transformer to find the water fountain points that overlap with the park areas.

-Add the PointOnAreaOverlayer transformer into the workspace.
+Add the PointOnAreaOverlayer transformer to the workspace.

-Remove Inspectors from previous step and connect the Parks feature type to the Area input port and the CSV feature type to the Point input port.
+Remove Inspectors from the previous step and connect the Parks feature type to the Area input port and the CSV feature type to the Point input port.
 Then connect the Area output port to the Hyper writer.

 ex1-p2-s4a.png

-Next, go to the Parameters table, under Table > General change Table Handling: to Drop and Create.
+Next, go to the Parameters table, under Table > General, change Table Handling to Drop and Create.
 This will tell FME to delete the existing Hyper file and re-create it with the new column added.

 WriterFT.png